Artixis/Scholarships/README.md

 ### Updates

-- Basic cleaning has been done on first merge, for Level, Duration, Type and Blanks.
-- One of the Universities in the merged file is not complete (I think is UOW - light blue)
-  - Find this and check against the main webpage if scholarships are missing.
+- All cleaning (bar asylum seeker) has been down for all universities except for USYD.
+Only 360 (LOL) to go.
+Some of these will be deleted but omg.

 <br>